 - Business, markets and society,

 - Media Studies and Journalism,

 - Culture and Communication Technologies.

-Students will be asked to choose the specialisation within one-month from the beginning of the courses of the first semester (the specific date will be announced).
+Students will be asked to choose their specialisation within two weeks of the start of the first semester courses (for the academic year 2021/2022 by October 1st, 2021).
 The choice will be accompanied by information sessions with the specialisations' responsible.

 The courses are taught is in Italian with a number of courses given in English, especially from the third year.

 Overall, the programme has a few unique features:

 - Courses that provide solid basic theoretical knowledge of communication sciences.

 - Courses, in the way of skills, that provide applicable tools and spendable both during the course and in the world of work.

 - Focus on languages.
 The programme is in Italian with various courses in English, especially from the third year.
 An English language level equal to advanced B2 is required (courses are offered to make up this training debt and acquire internationally recognized certificates).
 The specialization "Culture and Communication Technologies" includes compulsory skills in French or German.
 Other language courses are offered optionally for interested students.